 But next we notice also that a tree is a growing thing.
 In Psalms 1:3, we are taught that we shall be like a tree that is planted by the rivers of water!
 The phrase, "rivers of water" denotes a place of nutriment for this tree that we are to be like.
 Now the law of nature demands that a tree either grow, or die!
 Likewise the law of God demands that his "trees" or children either grow, or die.
 Now we understand that in the law of nature, a tree must be close to a place of nutriment, or water else it will eventually die.
 But alas, in matters concerning God's plan for us as Christians some cannot seem to see that the Child of God as a tree must stay close to a place of nutriment.
 They instead, many times, act as if they do not need it!
 This is the reason that the attendance is lower on Sunday evening than on Sunday morning, to say nothing of the crowd on Wednesday evening.
 Perhaps this is what the writer meant when he said, "If you want to know how popular the Church is, come on Sunday morning.
 If you want to know how popular the doctrine is, come on Sunday night.
 If you want to know how popular the Lord is, come on Wednesday night!"
 Peter teaches in I Peter 2:2, "As newborn babes, desire the sincere milk of the word, that ye may grow thereby."
-B many say, "I am strong in the Gospel and things of this world will not bother me, therefore, I can indulge in things that some would question."
-Please do no think you can carry the world on one shoulder and Christ on the other; it will rub off on you!
-Paul says "Be not deceived: evil communications corrupt good leave out some good work that I should be doing as a manners."
+Bu many say, "I am strong in the Gospel and things of this world will not bother me, therefore, I can indulge in things that some would question."
+Please do not think you can carry the world on one shoulder and Christ on the other; it will rub off on you!
+Paul says "Be not deceived: evil communications corrupt good manners."
 (I Cor.
-15:33) Some evidently think that we Christian, then I have in effect a parasite growing on are trees of the cactus nature in the desert and that a little shower of rain on Sunday morning is enough to last us all week!
+15:33) Some evidently think that we are trees of the cactus nature in the desert and that a little shower of rain on Sunday morning is enough to last us all week!
 It is hard for a tree to grow out of its native climate, and this is true also with the child of God.
 You take him out of his native climate (the association with those of like precious faith) and it won't be long until he begins to adapt to the new climate; that is, he will soon begin to act, talk, dress look and go to the same places that the world does!
 Let us all stay close to "the rivers of water" and drink of its waters of strength constantly.